The names of formal eras are capitalized, but is "the social media era" a formal era?

 · The social media era

-Although I don’t believe it’s required, I would also be tempted to hyphenate social media since it is acting as a compound modifier before the word "era."
-The hyphen would make it clear you mean one thing—social media, which comprises services such as Twitter and Facebook—instead of a media era that is also social, which could mean journalists who attend a lot of parties.
+Although I don’t believe it’s required, I would also be tempted to hyphenate "social media" since it is acting as a compound modifier before the word "era."
+The hyphen would make it clear you mean one thing—social media, which comprises services such as Twitter, Facebook, Instagram, and TikTok—instead of a media era that is also social, which could mean journalists who attend a lot of parties.

 · I enjoy the social-media era.

-If our time becomes widely and formally known as the Social Media era in the same way the 1920s are now commonly known as the Roaring Twenties, then social media would be capitalized you wouldn’t have to worry about a hyphen because the meaning would be clear..
+If our time becomes widely and formally known as the Social Media era in the same way the 1920s are now commonly known as the Roaring Twenties, then "social media" would be capitalized, and you wouldn’t have to worry about a hyphen because the meaning would be clear.